msoap/shell2http/README.md

     # update
     sudo snap refresh shell2http

-Notice: the snap-package has its own sandbox with the `/bin`, `/usr/bin` directories which are not equal to system-wide `PATH` directories.
+*Notice*: the snap-package has its own sandbox with the `/bin`, `/usr/bin` directories which are not equal to system-wide `PATH` directories and commands may not work as expected or not work at all.

-Download binaries from: [releases](https://github.com/msoap/shell2http/releases/latest) (OS X/Linux/Windows/RaspberryPi)

-For Docker users, availeble tags see in [Docker Hub](https://hub.docker.com/r/msoap/shell2http):

-    docker pull msoap/shell2http

 Build from source (minimum Go version is 1.12):

     go install github.com/msoap/shell2http@latest
     # set link to your PATH if needed:
     ln -s $(go env GOPATH)/bin/shell2http ~/bin/shell2http

+Compile for MIPS CPU (for example, for some WiFi routers like Asus):

+    GOOS=linux GOARCH=mipsle GOMIPS=softfloat go build -trimpath -ldflags="-w -s" -o shell2http .

 Examples
 --------